 I also think there's a strong case for having some of the books (those featuring teenaged protagonists) separately available in YA covers that are styled similarly to one another and differently from the adult editions.
 I can see the style I used on the Soul Music cover being a good one for YA editions of that kind.

-They are by the wonderful Joe McLaren, a real favourite of mine, and I don't think they could be more perfectly conceptualised or executed.
-Though I did come across a reference to James Paul Jones having been considered as the artist to work on reissues, and one can't help but wonder...).
-They answered so many of the questions I had raised in my own thinking of how to best package Discworld for new readers.
+The artwork is by the wonderful Joe McLaren, a real favourite of mine, and I don't think they could be more perfectly conceptualised or executed.
+Though I did come across a reference to James Paul Jones having been considered as the artist to work on reissues, and one can't help but wish those somehow existed too..).

 I think he was an excellent choice.
-These images communicate so much about the early series that fans today perhaps take for granted but needed to be sold hard at the time.
-These days everyone knows that Pratchett is synonymous with fun, dense, witty fantasy, but before he was a household name these covers worked hard to convey that tone and make the books stand out from the po-faced oil-painted sword and sorcery pulp that were Pratchett's shelf-mates.
+These images communicate so much about the early series that fans today perhaps take for granted but needed to be sold hard on at the time.
+These days everyone knows that Pratchett is synonymous with fun, rich, witty fantasy, but before he was a household name these covers worked hard to convey that tone and make the books stand out from the po-faced oil-painted sword and sorcery pulp that were Pratchett's shelf-mates.

 Kirby was a fine illustrator who handled a busy, frenetic, oversaturated and half-cartoon/half-realistic style expertly.
 There are some issues which undermine him - especially his inability to draw young women with any character besides 'big boobed and half dressed'.
 And as Pratchett matured as a writer, the gap between cover and text grew (though some later Kirby covers really step up to the plate; his The Fifth Elephant is lovely).

-Sometimes they've done this with skill, sometimes not, but it's always a terrible thing to do to a Kirby painting.
+Sometimes they've done this with skill, sometimes not, but it's pretty much always a terrible thing to do to a Kirby painting.
 It's like using a figure from a Where's Wally picture as a spot illustration.
 The joy and effect of this artwork is in its over-busy-ness.

 Another strike against Kirby, rather unfairly, is that he is dead.
 His run of covers ends halfway through the series at which point the stylistically different Paul Kidby took over.
-So the series looks unsatisfying disjointed.
+So the series looks unsatisfyingly disjointed.

 Everyone now knows that Pratchett books are comical, dense and fantastical.
 The priority message now, it seems to me is to tell people what else they are: classy, beautiful and individual.
 Kirby covers, particularly en masse, look off-putting.
-Their density and samey-ness makes the books look overwhelming.
+Their density and at-first-glance samey-ness makes the books look overwhelming.

 For myself I really don't like these covers.
 I'm not going to insult the artist; I like his other work fine.
 But the styling he chose for the Discworld work looks ugly to my eyes.

 I should mention how much I enjoy his riff on Abbey Road for Soul Music though, and (not pictured above) his Gone-With-The-Wind-esque cover for Moving Pictures.

 Many covers from this range also commit the classic book-cover sin of putting-an-apple-on-the-cover-when-apple-is-in-the-title.
 What does the helmet and badge on the cover of Guards!
 Guards! tell anyone that the title isn't already saying?
 What does the elephant on the The Fifth Elephant add?

 Other covers from the photographic series give away twists and plot points.
 For instance, the existence of a gun in the Discworld is a mid-book reveal in Men At Arms - and yet this cover undermines that reveal by showing the gun clearly.

-Still other covers from the set feature imagery that fails to convey anything very evocative of the story (the cover of Equal Rites features an anvil and the male and female symbols wrought in metal.
+Still other covers from the set feature imagery that fails to convey anything very evocative of the story at all (the cover of Equal Rites features an anvil and the male and female symbols wrought in metal.
 If one can infer anything from that it might be to guess the book is about a girl wanting to be a blacksmith).

-Finally, the US covers.
-The US book coverin' business has, of course, very different from UK sensibilities.
-Glancing at a table display in Barnes & Noble compared to one in Waterstones makes the former feel like a glimpse back into the 90s..
+The US book coverin' business has, of course, very different sensibilities from the UK.
+Glancing at a table display in Barnes & Noble compared to one in Waterstones makes the former feel like a glimpse back into the 90s.
 The US market tends to favour busier, more illustrative covers on more-cheaply-produced books, at least for genre fiction.
 But that isn't to say the quality of work is of a lower standard, just different.
 For example, the illustrations on the above covers are appropriate, bespoke and beautifully executed.
 But their placement and treatment is just baffling to a UK designer's eye.
 The mix of fonts, the drop-shadows, the faux-binding strip of thematic motifs, the colours...

 There's just one major issue that I don't see addressed in any range I know of.

 It's part of that desire of mine (and presumably any publisher) to make the books accessible.
-By which I don't mean dumbing them down or pretending it's something that it's not, or trying to hide the 'alienating' aspects of humour and fantasy (like I feel the photographic covers do).
+By which I don't mean dumbing them down or pretending they're something that they're not, or trying to hide the 'alienating' aspects of humour and fantasy (like I feel the photographic covers do).
 What I mean is helping these books call out to the people who would enjoy them but are put off by certain trappings.

 Gollancz found a perfect way to say visually that these books are witty and high-concept without accidentily implying they were 'wacky' or farcical.

 I think the perception that all these books are one series is the single most-off-putting aspect for new readers.
 Where to start, and is it worth committing to all those hours of reading?
 Can any series chronicling the same characters for 40 installments be any good?
-The answers of course are that while these books share a common world and sometimes cross-polinate, they are several different series and stand-alone novels.
+The answer as any Discworld reader knows already, is that while these books share a common world and sometimes cross-polinate, the collection is made up of several separate series as well as many stand-alone novels.

-So if I were the paperback publisher I'd be looking hard at how to continue to style these books cohesively under the Discworld 'brand' but concentrating on demarking the various series' from one another.
-As I mentioned, if I was an Art Director in charge of this I might take a Puffin Classics approach, by which I mean this generation of Puffin classics:
+If I were a publisher I'd be looking hard at how to continue to style these books cohesively under the Discworld 'brand' but concentrating on demarking the various series' from one another.
+As I mentioned, I might take a Puffin Classics approach, by which I mean this generation of Puffin classics: